 That’s it, now try to delete a file and a dialog box will appear.
 And, it will ask you if you’re sure about deleting that particular file.

-Group Policy Editor only comes with Windows 11 Pro and some other versions.
+Group Policy Editor or GPE only comes with Windows 11 Pro and some other versions.
 It is not available for Windows 11 Home version.
-GPE is a Windows administration tool, that allows configuring many important settings of computers or networks.
+Yes, you can enable Group Policy Editor on Windows 11 Home Edition.
+GPE is a Windows administration tool, that allows configuring many necessary settings of computers or networks.
 And, delete dialog box is part of it.

 Search for Group Policy in Windows 11.
 Edit Group Policy will appear in search results, click on open.